DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 [this post](http://diligentgraphics.com/2016/03/23/resource-binding-model-in-diligent-engine-2-0/)
 for more details.
 Do not confuse shader variable type with resource usage.
 Shader variable type is all about binding resources to a shader.
-It has nothing to do with ability to change resource contents which is controlled by resource usage
+It has nothing to do with the ability to change resource contents which is controlled by the resource usage

 ## Vertex and Index Buffers

 Initializing vertex and index buffers is very similar to that of Tutorial02.
-The only difference is that cube vertices cannot be shared between faces as texture UV coordinates needs to be different.
+The only difference is that cube vertices cannot be shared between faces as texture UV coordinates need to be different.

 # Rendering

 Render function is also very similar to that of Tutorial02.
-This time however we have SRB object that encompasses resources to be committed:
+This time however we have a SRB object that encompasses resources to be committed:

 ```cpp